InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/core-team.md

 ## Patlet

-Even when an InnerSource project is widely needed, contributions and usage may be stymied because the project is difficult to work with.
+Even when an InnerSource project is widely needed, contributions and usage may be hindered because the project is difficult to work with.
 Establish a core team that is dedicated to take care of the project's fundamental items.
 Their work enables contributors to add and use the features that provide value to their scenarios.